 - Occupational Therapist

 Sarah is a reformed hood rat, who has made it to the suburbs.
 She reads Tarot, writes books, and tries her hardest not to cuss at the bus stop.
-She is on a quest to normalize everyday magic.

 You can connect with Sarah

 Jen: 00:00 Hello and welcome to the Third Paddle Podcast.
 I’m your host, Jen McFarland.
 Today we talk books, magic, energy, and ghosts, just in time for Halloween.
 Join me and Sarah Hadley for an interview about her transformation from an occupational therapist to a business owner.
 Sarah is a reformed hood rat who has made it to the suburbs.
 She reads tarot, writes books, and tries her hardest not to cuss at the bus stop.
 She’s on a quest to normalize everyday magic.
 You’re not gonna want to miss this.